panagiks/reverse_shell/README.md

 ## Todo

+* Fix logic bug where if a dirrect command to Host OS has no output Server displays command not recognised
-* Fix logic bug where if a dirrect command to Host OS has no output or its execution is perpetual the Server deadlocks
+* Fix logic bug where if a dirrect command's to Host OS execution is perpetual the Server deadlocks

 ## License